Dixit-s-lab/Phase-II-prediction/README.md

-# Phase-II-prediction
+# Phase-II-prediction (Site of sulphonation (SOS) Predictor
-SOS Predictor User Manual
-Table of Contents
-Introduction
-System Requirements
-Installation
-Usage
-Input
-Running SOS Predictor
-Output
-Troubleshooting
-Contributing
-License
-1. Introduction
+# 1. Introduction
 Welcome to SOS Predictor!
 This tool is designed to predict the likelihood of encountering an SOS situation based on various input parameters.
 This user manual will guide you through the process of installing and using SOS Predictor.

-2. System Requirements
+# 2. System Requirements
 Before you begin, ensure that your system meets the following requirements:

 Python 3.6 or later
 Git (for cloning the repository)
 Dependencies specified in the requirements.txt file
-3. Installation
+# 3. Installation
 Follow these steps to install SOS Predictor:

 Clone the repository to your local machine: